drumer2142/microWeb/README.md

 # microWeb

-microWeb is a micro-framework designed to follow simple, yet powerful design patterns.
+MicroWeb is the implementation of an API developed on a self-made micro-framework.

 The example app's purpose is storing websites (URL, Domain).

 ### Prerequisites